curiousest/curiousest.github.io/_drafts/tabum/1-3-1-department-of-life.md

 ---

 Dan took the last two days of the week on leave to recover.
 He decided to turn off his simulations.
-He didn't think they were intelligent enough to be conscious like animals yet, so he used that as an excuse to get past it.
+He didn't think they were intelligent enough to be conscious like animals yet, and that was his excuse to get past it and move on.
 During his time off, he thought about his universes.
 He thought about the problems he encountered in his simulations.
 When he came back in the next week, he convinced Kat to let him work more on Bugfinder.

 He talked to other colleagues, and just about all of them were running into the same kinds of problems he was, and they were frustrated with spending so much of their time on it.
 Unusable rulesets, unexpected bugs, and infra limitations.
 And across all kinds of universes too - 1D, 2D, 3D, the multidimensional sort, cellular autonoma, and even the full-on alternate-dimension physics engines.
 It just wasted a lot more of his time because in his projects, he was changing rulesets more often than others.